travetto/travetto/module/base/README.md

    *  `writeToFile(src: Readable, out: string):Promise<void>` will stream a readable into a file path, and wait for completion.
    *  `waitForCompletion(src: Readable, finish:()=>Promise<any>)` will ensure the stream remains open until the promise finish produces is satisfied.

-## General Utilities
+## Object Utilities
 Simple functions for providing a minimal facsimile to [lodash](https://lodash.com), but without all the weight.
-Currently [Util](https://github.com/travetto/travetto/tree/main/module/base/src/util.ts#L16) includes:
+Currently [ObjectUtil](https://github.com/travetto/travetto/tree/main/module/base/src/object-util.ts#L12) includes:

    *  `isPrimitive(el)` determines if `el` is a `string`, `boolean`, `number` or `RegExp`